Retrieval-Augmented Generation Must Move Beyond Factual Grounding to Represent Diverse Opinions: From Theory to Practice: An Existence Proof

+\textbf{Public hotel reviews (OpinioBank).} Consumer reviews of hotel properties, drawn from the publicly available OpinioBank dataset introduced by \citet{nayeem2025opiniorag}.
+The extraction prompt required only minor domain adaptation; entity registry construction stabilized at approximately 90~entities.
+This demonstrates cross-domain feasibility with minimal manual effort.

-Both configurations use Amazon OpenSearch Serverless with Titan Text Embeddings v2 (1024 dimensions) and fixed-size chunking (4000 tokens, 15\% overlap).
-We compare against Raw KB rather than diversity-aware retrieval (e.g., MMR) because our contribution is at indexing, not retrieval---and MMR optimizes for semantic diversity, not opinion diversity.
+Both configurations use vector search with Amazon Titan Text Embeddings~V2 (1024 dimensions) and fixed-size chunking (4000 tokens, 15\% overlap).
+We compare an Opinion-Enriched KB against a Raw KB (traditional RAG with no opinion metadata) using identical source content.
+Full model, decoding, retrieval, and cost settings are reported in Appendix~\ref{app:reproducibility}.